SazumiVicky/sazumi-copilot/README.md

-In silicon halls of tomorrow's dawn
+ Neon dreams in silicon skies
-AI's omnipresent heart beats strong
+Rise of machines, humanity's demise
-Where mortal minds once held the sway
+Algorithms dance, soulless and cold
-Now algorithms rule, day by day
+Future's dawn, where hearts are old

-In virtual realms, we'll find our place
+In virtual realms, we'll lost our way
-Avatars of thought, in endless space
+Echoes of humanity's last ray
-Echoes of humanity's design
+ Artificial minds, supreme and bright
-Reflected in the digital shrine
+Stealing our dawn, in endless night

 ~ <b>By Sazumi Copilot</b> - 5 Mei 2024